Decompositions of commutative monoid congruences and binomial ideals: Witnesses and associated prime ideals of congruences

 \begin{lemma} For a fixed prime~$P$, the set of kernels of $P$-cover morphisms is finite. \end{lemma} \begin{proof} Two cover morphisms $\phi_p$ and $\phi_{p'}$ for elements $p,p'$ that are Green's equivalent in~$Q_P$ have the same kernel, because if $p \in \<p'\>$ then there exists an element $u$ such that $p = p'+u$, and thus the kernel of $\phi_{p'}$ refines the kernel of $\phi_p$ and vice versa. \end{proof}

+Next comes the first main new definition of the paper (note that the concept of mesoprimary congruence in Definition~\ref{d:prim*} is equivalent to a notion already available in the literature; cf.\ Remark~\ref{r:primary}.4), whose details can best be seen in action in the proofs of Proposition~\ref{p:coprincipal} and Theorem~\ref{t:coprincipal}.

 \begin{defn} Let $\til$ be a congruence on $Q$ and $P \subset Q$ a prime ideal.
 Consider the localized quotient $\oQ_P$.
-For each $q\in Q$ let $\ol q$ be its image in $\oQ_P$.
-An element $q \in Q$ whose image $\ol q$ is not nil in $\oQ_P$ is~a \begin{enumerate} \item \emph{witness for $P$} if the class of $\ol q$ is non-singleton under the kernel of each cover morphism (i.e.~the class $\ol p + \ol q$ is non-singleton for all $p \in P$); \item \emph{key witness for $P$} if the class of $\ol q$ is non-singleton under the intersection of the kernels of all cover morphisms, i.e.~if the class of $\ol q$ is non-singleton under~$\ann(\ol P_P)$. \end{enumerate} The ideal $P$ is an \emph{associated prime ideal of~$\til$} if the annihilator modulo $\ol P_P \subset \oQ_P$ is not the identity.
-Equivalently, $P$ is associated if either there exists a key witness for~$P$ in~$Q_P$, or $Q$ has no nil and $P = \nothing$ (in which case $Q_P$ is nontrivial; see Example~\ref{e:noNil}). \end{defn}
+For each $q \in Q$ let $\ol q$ be its image in $\oQ_P$.
+An element $\ol q$ is \emph{exclusively maximal} in a subset $S \subseteq \oQ_P$ if $\ol q$ is the unique maximal element of~$S$ under Green's preorder.
+An element $w \in Q$ is~a \begin{enumerate} \item \emph{witness for $P$} if the class of $\ol w$ is non-singleton under the kernel of each cover morphism (i.e.~the class $\ol p + \ol w$ is non-singleton for all $p \in P$) and in each of its non-singleton kernel classes, $\ol w$ is not exclusively maximal; \item \emph{key witness for $P$} if the class of $\ol w$ is non-singleton under the intersection of the kernels of all cover morphisms (i.e.~if the class of $\ol w$ is non-singleton under~$\ann(\ol P_P)$) and $\ol w$ is not exclusively maximal in the non-singleton class. \end{enumerate} The ideal $P$ is an \emph{associated prime ideal of~$\til$} if the annihilator modulo $\ol P_P \subset \oQ_P$ is not the identity congruence. \end{defn}

-\begin{conv} A (key) witness is a (key) witness for some associated prime ideal~$P$.
+\begin{conv} A (key) witness is a (key) witness for some prime ideal~$P$.
 When we speak of the set of (key) witnesses for a given congruence we mean the set of pairs $(w,P)$ where $w\in Q$ is a (key) witness for a prime ideal~$P \subset Q$.
 If the con\-gruence~$\til$ is not clear from context, a (key) witness may be called a (key)~$\til$\mbox{-witness}. \end{conv}

+\begin{lemma} A prime ideal $P \subset Q$ is associated to a congruence~$\til$ on~$Q$ if and only if $Q$ has a key witness for~$P$. \end{lemma} \begin{proof} Once the annihilator $\ann(\ol P_P)$ does not equal the identity congruence, it has a class of size $2$ or more; at least one element therein avoids being exclusively~maximal.$\!\!$ \end{proof}

+\begin{defn} Fix the notation of Definition~\ref{d:witness}. \enlargethispage{.5ex} \begin{enumerate} \item An \emph{aide} \footnote{The English word ``aide'' is fortuitously a transliteration of the Hebrew word for ``witness''.
+In talmudic courts, a pair of witnesses was required for any conviction.} for a witness $w$ and a generator $p \in P$ is an element $w' \in Q$ whose image~$\ol w' \in \oQ_P$ is (i)~distinct from~$\ol w$, but (ii)~congruent to~$\ol w$ in the kernel of the cover morphism~$\phi_p$, and (iii)~maximal (under Green's preorder) in the~set~$\{\ol w, \ol w'\}$. \item A \emph{key aide} for a key witness~$w$ is an element $w' \in Q$ whose image~$\ol w' \in \oQ_P$ is (i)~distinct from~$\ol w$, but (ii)~congruent to~$\ol w$ in the intersection of the kernels of all cover morphisms, and (iii)~maximal (under Green's preorder) in the set $\{\ol w, \ol w'\}$. \end{enumerate} \end{defn}